 - They might have passed that in Kaizoku Sentai Gokaiger.
-I'm not sure what Marvelous was saying to Yuki Gai when he confronted him in the middle of the night, but I'm fairly positive it wasn't "Fuck off."
+When Yuki Gai confronts him in the middle of the night he says "Fuzaken na" (ふざけんな), a phrase which literally means "quit joking" and is considered fairly strong language, but it was rendered as "Fuck off."

 - Polish fan-translations of webcomics and Newspaper Comics do that sometimes, changing generic lines in the original by spicing them up with wacky slang and Polish memetic references.

 - Some scanlations of Naruto have Killer Bee often dropping the f-bomb, probably, because he fancies himself an rapper and rappers are expected to swear worse than the cliché demands it from Marines.
 In particular, his catchphrase kono yaro, baka yaro is often fan-translated as "mother fucker," though the actual meaning is closer to "man, you're stupid, man."
 (The Viz manga translates is as "fool, ya fool".)